 \section{LEO Satellite Systems: Current Status and Motivation for ISAC}

-Recent years are a witness to the increased attention in the industry towards LEO satellites.
-A large number of satellite operators have announced plans to develop dense small satellite networks by launching thousands of low-cost LEO satellites to satisfy the growing demands for high capacity, ultra-reliable and low latency connectivity, seamless coverage, IoT, earth observation and wireless sensor networks (WSNs), etc. This section provides an overview of the current status of LEO satellite systems in the topic of interest of the paper $-$ remote sensing and communications, and motivates \gls{JSC} in LEO systems.
+Recent years have witnessed increased attention in the industry towards LEO satellites.
+A large number of satellite operators have announced plans to develop dense small satellite networks by launching thousands of low-cost LEO satellites to satisfy the growing demands for high capacity, ultra-reliable and low latency connectivity, seamless coverage, IoT, earth observation, and wireless sensor networks (WSNs), etc. This section provides an overview of the current status of LEO satellite systems in the topic of interest of the paper $-$ remote sensing and communications, and motivates \gls{JSC} in LEO systems.